OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 ![Deployment overview page with no deployments.](/docs/getting-started/first-kubernetes-deployment/deployment-overview.png)
 :::

-You’ll see a summary of the Git resources you provided in the **Deploy raw YAML** step.
+You’ll see a summary of the Git resources you provided in the **Deploy Kubernetes YAML** step.

 :::figure
 ![Release summary showing Git resources](/docs/getting-started/first-kubernetes-deployment/release-summary.png)